hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

      - Description
    * - type
      - true
-     - Cron | AdHoc
+     - cron | adhoc
      - Type of scheduled trigger
    * - value
      - false
      - String
-     - Cron expression (if type is Cron)
+     - If type is cron, then cron expression.
+If type is adhoc, then optional timestamp

 .. _HeaderFromValue: